Hungarian Greek Catholic Church: Development of Greek Catholicism

-Sui iuris
+Sui iuris status

 Finally, on 8 June 1912, Pope Pius X established the Eparchy of Hajdúdorog for the 162 Hungarian-speaking Greek Catholic parishes.
 He limited the use of Hungarian to non-liturgical functions, requiring the clergy to use Greek in the liturgy, but granted an interval of three years for the change of language to be effected.
 Because of the outbreak of the First World War, this interval was prolonged indefinitely, and use of Hungarian has continued.

 The change of national frontiers after the First World War led to the reduction of the territory of the Eparchy of Hajdúdorog from the 168 parishes to which it had grown to only 90.
 Within Hungary there were also 21 parishes of the Eparchy of Prešov and one of the Eparchy of Mukačevo.
 On 4 June 1924, these were brought together as the new Exarchate of Miskolc, at first - because at that time they still used Church Slavonic in the liturgy - classified as Ruthenian, but now considered part of the Hungarian Greek Catholic Church.

 The church was in a unique position under the Hungarian Communist regime.
 Unlike its counterparts in bordering Romania, Slovakia or Soviet Ukraine, it was neither outlawed nor especially targeted for persecution.
 Factors for this relative leniency include the church's small size, its poverty (northeast Hungary, where its adherents are concentrated, has historically been the country's poorest area) as well as the near absence of an Orthodox jurisdiction into which Greek Catholics could have been forced to merge.

+Later developments

 The territory of the eparchy at first corresponded to that of the Latin Church Archdiocese of Eger in eastern Hungary and Budapest.
 Its jurisdiction was extended on 17 July 1980 to the whole of Hungary.

 On 20 March 2015, Pope Francis elevated the Hungarian Church to a metropolitanate with Debrecen as its metropolitan see, naming Bishop Fülöp Kocsis as its metropolitan.
 He also raised the Apostolic Exarchate of Miskolc to the status of an eparchy, to be headed by Bishop Atanáz Orosz.
 Finally he erected the Eparchy of Nyíregyháza from territory previously within the See of Hajdúdorog.
 The two eparchies are suffragans of the Hajdúdorog see.

-Some Hungarian Greek Catholics have emigrated to North America, where their few parishes are under the jurisdiction of the Metropolis of Pittsburgh in the Ruthenian Greek Catholic Church.
+Some Hungarian Greek Catholics have emigrated to North America, where their few parishes fall under the jurisdiction of the Metropolis of Pittsburgh in the Ruthenian Greek Catholic Church.
 More than half of the diocesan priests are married.